PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdl_en.md

 ## SDK
-VisualDL also provides the python SDK and the C++ SDK for different ways.
+VisualDL also provides the python SDK and the C++ SDK which can be utilized in different ways.

 ### Python SDK
 VisualDL now supports Python 2 and Python 3.

-Take the simplest Scalar component as an example, try to create a scalar component and insert data of multiple time steps:
+Take the simplest Scalar component as example, which tries to create a scalar component and insert data of multiple time steps:

 ```python
 import random